 The program is designed to prepare students for employment as a Patient Care Technician.

 The Patient Care Technician (PCT) program is designed to train the student for an entry-level position in all the relevant aspects of patient care technician assistance, diagnostic testing specifically electrocardiography (EKG), phlebotomy, nursing assistant, home health care needs.
-This program is designed for those interested in an entry-level position as a patient care technician in a nursing home, rehabilitation facility, extended care facility, a hospital or as a Home Health Care Aid.
-The student learns to use basic types of patient care technician/home health care, phlebotomy and EKG equipment.
+This program is designed for those interested in an entry-level position as a patient care technician in a nursing home, rehabilitation facility, extended care facility, a hospital, or as a Home Health Care Aide.
+The student learns to use basic types of patient care technician/home health care, phlebotomy, and EKG equipment.
 Understanding Alzheimer’s disease and CPR are included.
-Upon completion of this program, student will possess the skills and hands-on experience needed as an entry-level Patient Care Technician utilizing patient care skills in a variety of healthcare settings.
+Upon completion of this program, the student will possess the skills and hands-on experience needed as an entry-level Patient Care Technician utilizing patient care skills in a variety of healthcare settings.

 The application for admissions process is as follows: